-Literary Crisis: Why a Crisis Will Make Your GOOD Story GREAT
+Literary Crisis: Why a Dilemma Will Make Your GOOD Story GREAT

-So you wrote a story or a novel or a book.
-You’re proud.
-You’re excited.
+You've turned to literature in times of crisis and dilemma, but have you considered how important a crisis or dilemma is in literature?

+After you finish writing a book, you should be proud.
+You're probably excited.
 Visions of publishing dance in your head.
-Then you go back and read your story or novel or book, and you think, “Well, this is good and I feel proud of it.
-But it doesn’t match up to the stories/novels/books I know and love.”
+But then you go back and read your story or novel or book, and you think, “Well, this is good and I feel proud of it.
+But it doesn't match up to the stories/novels/books I know and love.”

 You wrote a GOOD story, but not a GREAT one.
 Worse, you don't know why.
 In this post, I'll explain exactly what to look for to make your good story great.